 Taking leave is one of the core features of a payroll system.
 Unpaid leave aside, the usual expectation when applying 'leave taken' in a payroll system is that the employee is automatically paid for the leave taken.
 This system is no different although there are a couple of different cases to consider when understanding how 'leave taken' will work.

-In this case, when they take leave, they're already being paid for it in the pay run so we just need to reduce the leave balance by the number of hours of leave that they take.
+Then, when they take leave, they're already being paid for it in the pay run so we just need to reduce the leave balance by the amount of leave that they take.
 This all happens automatically and you'll notice in later versions of the system (now the default) that leave earnings are separated from ordinary earnings in the pay run.
 We do this by adding two earnings lines when leave is taken - these lines simply remove the leave hours from the ordinary pay category and pay them against a leave pay category.

-2) Employees that use timesheets.
+Employees that use timesheets

 For this case, the employee should have a timesheet setting of Use timesheets to submit all time worked.